C2SM/extpar/docs/user_manual/user_manual_03_fortran_modules.md

 #### Topographic correction for radiation

-In a second step, the namelist 'INPUT_RADTOPO' is read.
+In a second step, the namelist `INPUT_RADTOPO` is read.
 It contains the information if the user desires the calculation of the topographical corrected radiation parameters or not.
 If the switch is set to .TRUE. a border is added to the COSMO domain, as the computations need grid